 “I was looking for a way to ‘give back’ to my favorite race.
 Bostonlog is a labor of love, where the wonderful stories from runners of the Boston Marathon from all years, could be shared with others.
 I invite all Boston finishers to join me in this effort.”

-Mona Lisa has been involved with BostonLog since its inception, serving as “guest Tweeter” for Founder Kenneth Williams (@MarathonKoach) during the 2013 Boston Marathon bombing.
+Mona Lisa has been involved with BostonLog since its inception, serving as “guest Tweeter” for Founder Kenneth Williams (@MarathonKoach), relaying messages received via his cell phone during and after the 2013 Boston Marathon bombing.
 She also helped with @BostonLog as it “trended” during the 2014 Marathon.

 Mona Lisa and husband Ned, both graduates of Mississippi State University, have two sons to whom they are deeply devoted.